A. Testimony to Samuel’s integrity.

 i.
 The Living Bible puts the thought well: Make sure now that you worship the Lord with true enthusiasm, and that you don’t turn your back on Him in any way.
 We can’t do anything about yesterday, and at the present moment we can’t serve God tomorrow.
 At the present moment all we can do is not turn aside from following the LORD, but serve the LORD with all your heart.
 Satan loves it when we live in the past or in the future, when we do anything but serve the LORD with all we have right now.

 b.
 Do not turn aside; for then you would go after empty things which cannot profit or deliver, for they are nothing: Samuel wanted Israel to know that rejecting the LORD and turning aside from Him just doesn’t work.
-If they would not serve God out of spiritual reasons, then let them do it for simply to succeed because nothing else can profit or deliver.
+If they would not serve God for spiritual reasons, then let them do it simply to succeed because nothing else can profit or deliver.

 c.
-For the LORD will not forsake His people… it has pleased the LORD to make you His people: Samuel wanted Israel to know that God loves them.
-Despite the sin of their past they could get on with serving the LORD and still see His blessing because God loves them.
-His favor towards Israel was not prompted by good they did, were doing, or promised to do.
+For the LORD will not forsake His people…it has pleased the LORD to make you His people: Samuel wanted Israel to know that God loves them.
+Despite the sin of their past, they could get on with serving the LORD and still see His blessing because God loves them.
+His favor towards Israel was not prompted by the good they did, were doing, or promised to do.
 It was for His great name’s sake because it pleased the LORD to do it.
 The reasons were in Him, not in Israel.

 i.
 Samuel could have felt hurt that the people rejected him and the LORD as leaders over the nation.
 He might have been bitter against the people and refused to pray for them.
 But Samuel was a godlier man than that.